tomiwaajayi/cw-challenge/README.md

 3. There is an "event-bus" file (EventBus.js) is in the services folder.
 I decided to use an "event-bus" since only two sibling components were communicating and it seemed quite overkill to have used Vuex.
 4. Also in the services folder, the unsplash.js file is where I have defined my GET function for searching images based on the search parameter.
 The function is then imported into the SearchSection.vue component.
 5. On app load, images are fecthed from the API with "African" as the search query and "latest" as the search filter.
 After app load, all images searched are filtered by "most relevant".

-### Dependencies
-  1. Axios - the http client used in this application.
-  2. lodash.debounce - the dependency responsible for debouncing searching on "input" event.
-I added only the debounce package from lodash as importing the whole loadash dependency would be very unncessary and add bloat to the app.
-  3. PRETTY MUCH ALL EDGE CASES ARE TAKEN CARE OF :)
+6. PRETTY MUCH ALL EDGE CASES ARE TAKEN CARE OF :)